aloisdeniel/bluff/bluff/README.md

 # Bluff

+**Diclaimer :** this is a weekend hack, use at your own risk!

 Bluff is a static website generator written in dart that is inspired by Flutter widgets.

+ > Why ?

 I started this project because I was tired of switching to a js environment everytime I need to write a small static website.
 I wanted the concept to be nearest of Flutter as possible, again, to keep the same way of developing interfaces.

-> Why not simply use Flutter for web ?
+> Why not using Flutter for web ?

-Just because I wanted a really lightweight website with good SEOs (which are not the case at the moment).
+Just because I wanted a really lightweight website with good SEOs.
+The migration to Flutter for web should be pretty simple though.

-**Diclaimer :** this is a weekend hack, use at your own risk!

 ## Usage